Leoba

-Leoba, OSB (also Lioba and Leofgyth) (c.
+Leoba, (also Lioba (of Tauberbischofsheim) and Leofgyth) (c.
 710 – 28 September 782) was an Anglo-Saxon Benedictine nun and is recognized as a saint.
-In 746 she and others left Wimborne Minster in Dorset to join her kinsman Boniface in his mission to the German people.
-She was a learned woman and was involved in the foundation of nunneries in Kitzingen and Ochsenfurt.
+In 746 she and her companions left Wimborne Minster in Dorset to join her kinsman Boniface in his mission to the German people.
+Leoba was a learned woman and involved in the foundation of Benedictine nunneries in Kitzingen and Ochsenfurt.
 She had a leading role in evangelizing the area.
 Leoba was acclaimed for many miracles: saving a village from fire; saving a town from a terrible storm; protecting the reputation of the nuns in her convent; and saving the life of a fellow nun who was gravely ill – all accomplished through prayer.
+Her first letter to Boniface contains the first poetry known to have been written by an English woman.